 The recipient is chosen by a faculty committee and the scholarship holder of the previous year, for her interest in the commercial field, her scholarship and leadership ability, and as an outstanding student in physical, mental, social, and religious development.
-In 1955-1956 the award was made to Janet McGinnis.
+In 1954-55 no award was made.

-THE DANFORTH GIRLS' SCHOLARSHIP has been awarded annually to an outstanding freshman in the College of Home Economics since 1941-1942.
-Application is made through the office of the Secretary of the College.
-Two weeks of leadership training with free tuition and expenses at the American Youth Foundation Camp on Lake Michigan is provided the recipient.
-The scholarship was not awarded in 1955.
+THE DANFORTH GIRLS' SCHOLARSHIP has been awarded annually to an outstanding freshman in the College of Home Economics since 1941-42.
+Application is made through the Office of the Secretary of the College.
+The candidate recommended by her college receives a half scholarship, and one girl is chosen by the Danforth Foundation for the national honor of a full scholarship.
+Candidates receive two weeks of leadership training with free tuition and expenses at the American Youth Foundation Camp on Lake Michigan.
+A half scholarship was awarded in 1954 to Paula Zurich.